YonathanGuez/kubernetes_training/README.md

 This allows us to interact directly with the Pods instead of a proxy.
 It's as simple as specifying clusterIP: None and can be utilized with or without selectors.

+When there is no need of load balancing or single-service IP addresses.We create a headless service which is used for creating a service grouping.
+That does not allocate an IP address or forward traffic

+For example, if you host MongoDB on a single pod.
+And you need a service definition on top of it for taking care of the pod restart.And also for acquiring a new IP address.
+But you don’t want any load balancing or routing.
+You just need the service to patch the request to the back-end pod.
+So then you use Headless Service since it does not have an IP.

+Kubernetes allows clients to discover pod IPs through DNS lookups.
+Usually, when you perform a DNS lookup for a service, the DNS server returns a single IP which is the service’s cluster IP.
+But if you don’t need the cluster IP for your service, you can set ClusterIP to None , then the DNS server will return the individual pod IPs instead of the service IP.Then client can connect to any of them.

 #### Example:
 we will run 4 replicats with time:
 ```